Yam-ghub/yam-ghub/README.md

 - [**Declarative Data Pipelines with Snowflake**](https://github.com/Yam-ghub/Creating-Declarative-Data-Pipelines)
 Designed and implemented a Snowflake Declarative Data Pipeline integrated with AWS to automate customer and order data processing using SQL.

+- [**Bank Marketing Data Cleaning & Transformation using pandas**](https://github.com/Yam-ghub/Cleaning-Bank-Marketing-Campaign-Data) - This project focuses on cleaning and transforming a bank marketing dataset using Python and Pandas.
+The original dataset was processed into separate datasets for client information, campaign activity, and economic indicators, making the data easier to analyze and use for downstream analytics.

 ### 📊 Data Analysis Projects
 - [**Shopify Performance Dashboard**](https://github.com/Yam-ghub/Shopify-Performance-Dashboard) - This dynamic dashboard is built to make analyzing Shopify sales and customer data simple and impactful—without writing a single line of SQL.
 It starts with Excel for initial data analysis, uses Power Query to clean and transform raw Shopify exports, and brings everything to life with Power BI for rich, interactive visualizations.
 At its core, it empowers self-service analytics, so anyone can explore key KPIs and uncover insights in just a few clicks.
 -  [**UK Accident Analysis**](https://github.com/Yam-ghub/UK-Road-Accident-Analysis) — A data analysis project exploring patterns in UK road accidents with a focus on casualties, severity, vehicle types, and environmental conditions.
 Built using Power BI and DAX.